Almost indiscernible sequences and convergence of canonical bases: Strongly finitely based (SFB) theories and lovely pairs

-Both of the examples above are $\aleph_0$-categorical and $\aleph_0$-stable, so it is natural to expect them to satisfy some continuous analogue of finite basedness.
-It is not difficult to verify that none of them is one-based.
+Both of the examples above are $\aleph_0$-categorical and $\aleph_0$-stable, so it is natural to expect them to satisfy some continuous analogue of one-basedness.
+It is not difficult to verify that none of them is literally one-based.
 In fact, no known continuous stable theory is one based, except for those constructed trivially from classical ones.
-Given the examples above, and in analogy with \fref{prp:ZilberEquivs}, it stands to reason to contend that at least for $\aleph_0$-categorical theories, SFB is the correct continuous logic analogue of a classical one-based theory, and one may further formalise it as a conjecture:
+Given the examples above, and in analogy with \autoref{prp:ZilberEquivs}, it stands to reason to contend that at least for $\aleph_0$-categorical theories, SFB is the correct continuous logic analogue of a classical one-based theory, and one may further formalise it as a conjecture:

 \begin{conj}[Zilber's Theorem for continuous logic, naïve version] Every $\aleph_0$-categorical $\aleph_0$-stable theory is SFB. \end{conj}

 Unfortunately, this conjecture has an easy counterexample: